About Us

 ~Meet our Staff~

 Dr. Hoffer has been with Atlantic Animal Hospital since 2008.
 She bought the practice in 2010, and has made holistic care the focus of the new Wellness Center.
 The hospital is highly involved in the southern RI community, sponsoring local events and working closely with nearby shelters and rescue groups.
-Annual events include the Nail-Trim-A-Thon fundraiser for the RI Multiple Sclerosis Society, and the holiday food/supplies drive for local animal shelters.
+Past events have included the Nail-Trim-A-Thon fundraiser for the RI Multiple Sclerosis Society, and the annual holiday food/supplies drive for local animal shelters.

-Aside from her passion for keeping animals healthy, Dr. Hoffer enjoys yoga and aerial arts, horseback riding, hiking, reading, ocean swimming, and cooking yummy vegetarian meals.
-She hangs her stethoscope in south county with her husband Dave, daughter Rowan, and an ever-expanding family of animals including two dogs, two cats, three horses, and two Saanen goats!
+Aside from her passion for keeping animals healthy, Dr. Hoffer enjoys yoga, horseback riding, hiking, reading, swimming, and cooking yummy vegetarian meals.
+She hangs her stethoscope in south county with her husband Dave, daughter Rowan, and an ever-expanding family of animals including dogs, cats, horses and goats!

 Beth has worked in the veterinary field since 1997.
 She knew by the age of two that she wanted to work with animals – when she was bitten in the face by a dog, she decided to make it her life’s work to “fix angry doggies.”
 Born and raised in South Kingstown, Beth graduated from URI in 2001 with a BS in veterinary science, and has attended numerous canine behavior seminars.

 Diane grew up near New Haven, CT, and has always had a love for animals.
 She is currently taking the veterinary technician course through Penn Foster.
-She lives in Charlestown with her husband, two children, two cats, and dogs Simba and Hope.
+She lives in Charlestown with her husband, cat Toby, and dogs Simba and Hope.
 Her interests include soccer and knitting.
 She also sells a non-toxic line of personal and household products that she loves to be asked about!

 Rebecca, CVT